james-macrometa/docs/docs/best-practices/subqueries-vs-multiple-for-loops.md

 ```
 ## Example with FILTER Before FOR Loop

-Another approach is to place the `FILTER` before each `FOR` loop.
+An approach without using subqueries is to place the `FILTER` before each `FOR` loop.
 This can also reduce the number of iterations.

 ```sql
 FOR customer in Accounts